-When you rotate the small desktop-sized Galton Board on its axis, 3,000 beads cascade through rows of symmetrically placed pegs.
+When rotated on its axis, the 3,000 beads cascade through rows of symmetrically placed pegs in the desktop-sized Galton Board.
 When the device is level, each bead bounces off the pegs with equal probability of moving to the left or right.
-As the beads settle into the narrow bins at the bottom of the board, they accumulate to approximate the bell curve, or normal distribution, shown on the board.
-The normal distribution, also known as the Gaussian (Carl Friedrich Gauss, 1777-1855) distribution, is important in statistics and probability and is used in the natural and social sciences to represent random variables, like the beads in the Galton Board.
+As the beads settle into the bins at the bottom of the board, they accumulate to approximate a bell-shaped curve.
+Printed on the board are the bell curve, as well as the average and standard deviation lines.
+The bell curve, also known as the Gaussian distribution (Carl Friedrich Gauss, 1777-1855), is important in statistics and probability theory.
+It is used in the natural and social sciences to represent random variables, like the beads in the Galton Board.